 Hernandez has stretched his considerable talents to embrace both his past and the future.
 A fourth-generation musician, he allows himself to indulge his Mexican heritage while at the same time building a cultural bridge.
 “My grandfather, Cenobio I, came to Texas from Mexico to play in the orchestra pit for the silent movies in the early 1920s.
 With over 100 compositions to his credit, we were fortunately surprised when his piece “Recuerdos” was placed in the 1994 Olympics in Lillehammer as well as in the Oscar-winning documentary, The Personals: Improvisations on Romance in the Golden Years after the music had been mostly dormant for 50 years.”

 Considering such a pedigree, it comes as little surprise that Bubba’s own credentials include thirty ongoing years of touring nationally and internationally, appearances in True Stories, The Simpsons, and Late Bloomers.
 His compositions are featured in radio, television and film including such movies as Day Break, Bullet, Quick, Fools Rush In, Tortilla Heaven, The Ballad of Ezequiel Hernandez and The Lord of Illusions.
 Hernandez’s productions also include a children’s album All Day Fun with Miss Polly (Maynard).
 His future projects include collaboration with percussionist/engineer John Bush of Eddie Brickell and New Bohemians.

-Bubba travels and performs with Robert Hokamp and Jimi Tunnell on guitars and rounded out by regional players wherever they go.
+Bubba travels and performs with well rounded regional players wherever he goes.